People’s Choice Country: Jessie James Decker, 'Yellowstone's' Lainey Wilson, Kelsea Ballerini shine on carpet

 Wynonna Judd stepped out in all-black threads with her signature fiery red hair cascading down her shoulders.

+Before Kane Brown performed, he walked the red carpet wearing a black ribbed shirt and matching pants, while wife Katelyn Jae rocked a silky lilac dress.

-"The Bachelorette" star Hannah Brown wore a sparkling gown with a daring keyhole cut-out across her chest.
+"The Bachelorette" star Hannah Brown wore a sparkling gown with a keyhole cut-out across her chest.

 HARDY sported his classic black hat with a black jacket and slacks before performing at the People's Choice Country Awards.